phonopy/phono3py/doc/install.md

 ## Installation from source code

 When installing phono3py from the source code, a few libraries are required before running `pip install`.

-For building phono3py, nanobind, scikit-build-core, and cmake are used.
+Note that at version 3.3.0, the build system of phono3py was modernized.
+Nanobind, cmake, and scikit-build-core are used for the building.
+The receipt is written in `CMakeLists.txt` and `pyproject.toml`.
+The old `setup.py` was removed.

+If phono3py is compiled with a special compiler or special options, manual modification of `CMakeLists.txt` may be needed.

 - {ref}`Linear algebra library <install_lapacke>`: BLAS, LAPACK, and LAPACKE
 - {ref}`OpenMP library <install_openmp>`: For the multithreding support.